 PDF download Download Article

 Violet Evergarden has been hailed as one of the best modern anime series out there—poignant, emotional, and impactful in every episode.
 Luckily, it’s also a relatively fast watch, with only a single season and a couple of movies to get through.
-In this guide, we’ll introduce you to the entire Violet Evergarden catalogue and show you how to watch the franchise in release or chronological order, depending on your preferences.
+In this guide, we’ll introduce you to the entire Violet Evergarden catalogue and show you how to watch the franchise in release or chronological order, with exclusive insights from an anime expert.
 Without further ado, let’s get started!

 Violet Evergarden Watch Order Recommendation